bcgov/NotifyBC/docs/docs/miscellaneous/upgrade.md

 ## v4 to v5

-v5 introduced following backward incompatible changes that need to be addressed in this order
+v5 introduced following backward incompatible changes

 1. If you use default in-memory database, data in _server/database/data.json_ will not be migrated automatically.
 Manually migrate if necessary.
 2. Update file _src/datasources/db.datasource.local.json_